-In this whitepaper, we summarize privacy and security risks associated with medical genomics.1 Some options for risk mitigation would have non-trivial consequences, and could potentially slow further innovation and progress in science and medicine.
-Currently, leaders in the genomics field are debating these risks and benefits; we think the broader public needs to be engaged as well, since their genomes are entering the genome databases.
+In this whitepaper, we summarize privacy and security risks associated with medical genomics, and indicate some of the options for risk mitigation that are being developed.
+Some options could impact on the pace of innovation and progress in science and medicine.
+Hence, leaders in the genomics field are debating these risks and benefits.
+Yet the broader public also needs to be engaged in this debate, since their genomes are entering the genome databases.
 Citizens and policy makers need to grapple with important trade-offs inherent in how we treat genomic data.
 Hence we conclude with three questions about genomics that need to be debated by informed American citizens and policy makers: Who should have the right to make decisions about your genome?
 How closely should you hold onto your genome?
 What standards are desirable for securing genomic databases?
 Addressing these questions will help insure that we strike the right balance of benefits and risks in this rapidly developing field.